 1. Find the stretch of your fabric and fold in half with the stretch running horizontally (perpendicular to the fold).
 Cut out front and back of nightgown according to diagram (the diagram show just the front bodice being cut out on the fold, but you’ll need to cut out a back as well!).
 Cut out sleeves and placket also, ensuring that the stretch runs across the width of the sleeves.

-2. Lay your front and back pieces on top of each other, right sides together.
-Sew along the shoulders and side seams, using a stretch stitch or serger, Press seams well.
+2. Lay your front and back pieces on top of each other, right sides together (the fabric’s wrong side will be facing you).
+Sew a straight line along the shoulder seam and side seams, using a stretch stitch or serger; press seams well.

 3. Sew underarm seams of sleeves by folding sleeve in half lengthwise, RST, and stitching along the long raw edge, using a stretch stitch.
 Press well and repeat with second sleeve.